On two cohomological Hall algebras: Introduction

 \subsection{Acknowledgments}

 This paper is motivated by a discussion one of us had with Sergey Mozgovoy in the spring school on Kac conjectures and quiver varieties at Wuppertal in 2015.
+The results of the present paper were first published on the arXiv as a part of \cite{YZ15}, and were later split therefrom due to exposition reasons.
+Shortly afterwards, Ren-Soibelman independently obtained the same results in \cite{RS}.
+Then, Ben Davison pointed out a significant sign error in the earlier stated results in both \cite{YZ15} and \cite{RS}, and published a corrected version with proofs as an appendix to \cite{RS}.
+This sign error has been corrected in the present paper, and the proofs presented here are entirely different than that of Davison, although both proofs rely on \cite{D}.
+The present paper features a 2-dimensional torus action and precise conditions on the action which makes Theorem~\ref{ThmIntr:Crit} true equivariantly.

-The authors thank Ben Davison for pointing out an error in an earlier version of Theorem \ref{prop: crit CoHA with the one in KS}, and for drawing our attention to the appendix of \cite{RS}.
+The authors thank Ben Davison for pointing out the aforementioned error in an earlier version of Theorem~\ref{ThmIntr:Crit}, and for drawing our attention to the appendix of \cite{RS}.
 Most of the work was done when Y.Y. was hosted by MPIM and G.Z. was supported by Fondation Sciences Math\'ematiques de Paris and CNRS.